iatiegha/hello-world/README.md

 # hello-world
-test repository for learning about github
+In this repsoitory, I'm learning about github!
+I'm doing this using Github Docs.